 About creating a sustainable method: With little access to existing sustainable systems, is it possible to create them yourself and still have time to farm, and market…and research pests?

-What about water?: Hawaii has been in a drought for over a decade.
+What about water?: Hawaii has been in a drought for nearly two decades.
 How can you design a water conservation method for a thirsty crop?

 What can one person do?: Without owning land, a truck, or a tractor, is farming even an option?